T-vK/Beats4Wled/README.md

 As soon as you play music on Spotify account, it will make your WLED strip flash to the beat of the music.

 ## Configuration
-There are a couple of different effects at the moment.
+There are a couple of different animation types at the moment.
 The recommended one is `beat`, but the following are available:
 - segment (probably a bit overwhelming as it flashes every time the song changes significantly which might be several times per beat and a bit random)
 - tatum (if you are looking for lower interval flashing that on beat)
 - beat (recommended, flashes on beat)